8.1 Pixel and Overlay Data, and Related Data Elements

 Each Fragment conveys its own explicit even length (see Section A.4).

-The Sequence of Fragments of the encapsulated pixel stream is terminated by a Sequence Delimiter Item, thus allowing the support of encoding processes where the resulting length of the entire pixel stream is not known until it is entirely encoded.
-Encapsulated Formats support both Single-Frame and Multi-Frame images (as defined in PS3.3).
+The Sequence of Fragments of the encapsulated stream is terminated by a Sequence Delimiter Item, thus allowing the support of encoding processes where the resulting length of the entire stream is not known until it is entirely encoded.
+Encapsulated Formats support both Single-frame and Multi-frame images (as defined in PS3.3).
 At least one Frame shall be present, and hence at least one Fragment will be present.

 Note